 According to his Wikipedia profile, Hashimoto did his legal training in the Kabashima law offices in Osaka City (『週刊新潮』（2011年11月3日号）pg.27).
 The head of the firm, Kabashima Masanori, has been particularly scathing in his criticism of Hashimoto during his time as an intern (as detailed here).
 In a tweet in October last year, Hashimoto himself stated that the head of the law firm in which he worked loathed him, as did many of the other lawyers working for Kabashima (J).
 However Hashimoto shrugged off this criticism as merely a difference in methods.
 After entering the Kabashima firm, Hashimoto was at pains to remove himself from his association with the Buraku community, claiming that although he lived in a Buraku ward, he was not himself a member of that community, and did not receive any government subsidies.
 As such, Hashimoto played no part in the deposition launched by Asada Zennosuke Group of the Buraku Liberation Alliance against rent increases in residential areas of Kyoto City (『g2』（講談社、2010.December、vol.6）森功「同和と橋下徹」p.28).

 It was while working as a lawyer that Hashimoto got his break into the entertainment industry.
 One of his high school seniors asked him to appear on a MBS radio program as a representative of the legal industry.
 By chance, a producer for Asahi productions happened to be listening to that broadcast and asked Hashimoto to appear on an Asahi production, “Wide ABCDE-su”, together with journalist Otani Akihiro.
 Thereafter he appeared with Otani on other Asahi TV programs “Super Morning” and “Move!”.
-Television producer Dave Spector, who happened to appear on the same program as Hashimoto on Tuesdays, sent a tape of Hashimoto’s broadcasts to various major broadcasting stations in Tokyo.
+Television producer Dave Spector, who happened to appear on the same Osaka based programs as Hashimoto, sent a tape of Hashimoto’s broadcasts to various major broadcasting stations in Tokyo.
 In April of 2003, the retirement of Kubota Noriaki from the nationally syndicated program “Gyoretsu no dekiru Horitsu Sodansho” (J) (literally ""the legal advice office that can line people up", or perhaps more accurately; “the Popular Legal Advice Office”) provided Hashimoto with an opportunity to step into the national limelight with his regular appearances.
 In July of the same year he also became a regular guest on the local Osaka program “Takajin no soko made itte iinkai” (produced by Yomiuri Television), where his unique way of phrasing and word choice raised his public profile, particularly in Osaka.

 While Hashimoto was particularly noteworthy for his criticism of various entertainers and artists (together with the odd dirty joke thrown in for good measure), he also appeared on a number of variety programs in which he strongly promoted his views in relation to the issues and events of the day.
 He was also not averse to criticising the existing legal system, legal problems, and the qualifications of lawyers and judges, which occasionally came back to bite him in his legal affairs.